Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Materials and Methods

 In conventional Li-ion batteries, the liquid electrolyte plays an important role in determining the performance and stability of the batteries~\cite{Goodenough2010,Xu2004,Weber2019}.
 Electrolytes consist of three components; solvent molecules like ethylene carbonate (EC), conducting-salt molecules like LiPF$_6$, and additive molecules like fluoroethylene carbonate (FEC).
 The solvent is the host for the salt and the additive, and thus needs to have high solvation, low viscosity, inertness, and safety.
 Conducting-salts dissociate into ions in the solvent, and these ions carry electricity and thus need to have sufficient solubility into solvent and high stability against side reactions with other chemical components.
 Additives are substances added to electrolytes to enhance specifically targeted properties, and need to provide durable performance in the long term.

 Quantum chemical simulation can be used to understand the electrochemical reactions that occur in these constituent molecules, and thus aid in designing better electrolytes~\cite{Urban2016,Wang2018,Zhang2006}.
 As an example, let us assume that we aim to elaborate the effect of additives to Li-ion solvation~\cite{Im2017}.
 Although the entire process involves several intermediate steps and may evolve along different reaction paths, the Li-ion solvation ultimately requires Li to dissociate from salt molecules.
 Quantum chemical simulation can be used to calculate the dissociation energy of the salt molecules in two different environments: one with solvent-only, and another with solvent as well as additives.
-In the classical chemical regime, the relative dominance of two chemical reactions is proportional to the Boltzmann factor of the change in enthalpy of the two reactions.
+In the classical chemical regime, we are interested in determining the \textit{reaction rate}, a quantitative proxy for the relative dominance of two chemical reactions.
+This quantity is proportional to the Boltzmann factor of the change in enthalpy of the two reactions.
 Thus, the calculated Li-dissociation energies can be used to determine which environment is more favorable for both the Li-dissociation as well as the solvation, quantitatively.

 While quantum chemical simulation can be carried out from first-principles (solving Schr\"odinger's equation without approximations), it is common to adopt approximations and assumptions because of the high computational expense originating from the exponentially-scaling complexity in a first-principles approach.
 Although such approximations and assumptions have been practically applied to a variety of chemical studies at a compromised accuracy, there is a fundamental limit in both the accuracy of simulation results and the spectrum of chemical systems that can be simulated.
 In particular, as the focus of chemical studies continues to shift to smaller-scales and evolves to include more comprehensive descriptions of the environments the chemical systems under study inhabit, demand for more precise simulations consistently increases.
 Quantum computers are believed to mitigate the exponentially-scaling computational complexities in certain problems and thus enable quantum chemical simulations in a full configuration-interaction scheme.